 Treating fibromyalgia requires a comprehensive approach, encompassing symptom management and lifestyle adaptation.
 It also requires a team approach with the patient and health care professionals, including physicians, physical therapists and cognitive therapists.

-Fibromyalgia is defined by the American College of Rheumatology as chronic (three months or more) widespread pain and pain on palpation of 11 of 18 tender points.
+Fibromyalgia is defined by the American College of Rheumatology as a chronic health problem that causes pain in several parts of the body, as well as associated symptoms.
 Common associated symptoms include sleep problems, fatigue, cognitive impairment and mood disturbances.
 Even though it is recognized as a legitimate clinical entity, experts think it continues to be underdiagnosed or misdiagnosed.

 If you suspect you may have this condition, discuss your symptoms with your primary care physician.
 Your primary physician may refer you to other medical professionals for further evaluation.
 For example, you may be referred to a rheumatologist, who specializes in disorders affecting the joints, muscles, tendons, ligaments and bones.

 Even with the right doctor, fibromyalgia can be difficult to diagnose.
 Many of its symptoms are variable, so they're not always there, and many are common across numerous medical conditions.
 There is no specific medical test for fibromyalgia.

 The American College of Rheumatology criteria for fibromyalgia used to require that a person had widespread pain above and below the waist, on both sides of the body and in the axial skeleton, for at least three months, as well as pain on palpation of at least 11 of 18 specific tender point sites.
 As a reference, you can view an illustration of common tender points in fibromyalgia.